DylanThomasShine/acoustra_manager/README.md

 - **The deep orange accent colour**  is used to show important buttons.

 - #### Fonts
-The **Bebas Neue font** and **Raleway font** are used throughout the whole website.
-Sans serif and cursive are the fallbacks in case the main font isn’t being imported to the site correctly.
-The Bebas Neue font is used for all titles, the instruction text, the recipes names, ingredients and other special text that should stand out more.
-This font is used because the font is all in capital letters and has a sleek appearance.
-The Raleway font is used for all paragraph text.
-This font is used because it is easy to read and matches well with the Bebas Neue font.
+The **Lato font** is used throughout the whole website.
+Sans serif is the fallback in case the main font isn’t being imported to the site correctly.
+This font is used because it is easy to read.

 - #### Icons
 In the project, icons are used that are provided by [Font Awesome](https://fontawesome.com/).
 The Icons that are used have functional purposes such as the dropdown menu and social media icons.